mk-fg/reliable-discord-client-irc-daemon/README.rst

   Being apparently undocumented and available since the beginning, guess it might be heavily deprecated by now and go away at any point in the future.

+- Some events coming from websocket gateway are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.